 I’m over anchovies!

-I have to admit that I’ve never in my life been to a restaurant that served the same main ingredient, for three consecutive courses and very disappointed that the waiter did not deliver on his promise.
-On paying, my waiter was no longer in the restaurant, so I didn’t bother mentioning this to the new one.
+I have to admit that I’ve never in my life been to a restaurant that served the same main ingredient for three consecutive courses and very disappointed that the waiter didn’t deliver on his promise.
+On paying, my waiter was no longer in the restaurant so I didn’t bother mentioning my disappointment to the new guy.